rjhancock/solaris-vii-games/rules.markdown

 #### Pay Rises

 At the end of each season, MechWarriors and techs should receive a 5% increase to their salary e.g., an elite MechWarrior survives their first season.
 Their weekly salary is increased to 10,500.

+The maximum salary for any member of staff is capped at 20,000 C-Bills per week.

 #### Staff Bonuses